online-photo-submission/cloudcard-photo-downloader/README.md

   - description: this setting determines how the downloaded photos will be stored
   - options:
     - `FileStorageService` - stores images as jpeg files on the local or network file system
-    - `SimpleDatabaseStorageService` - stores the jpeg encoded images as `BLOBs` in a relational database
+    - `DatabaseStorageService` - stores the jpeg encoded images as `BLOBs` in a relational database
 - downloader.repeat
   - default: `true`
   - description: This setting determines if the downloader will run once and exit, `downloader.repeat=false`, or if will run continually, `downloader.repeat=true`